angular-eslint/angular-eslint/packages/eslint-plugin/docs/rules/prefer-standalone.md

 # `@angular-eslint/prefer-standalone`

-Ensures component, directive and pipe `standalone` property is set to `true` in the component decorator
+Ensures Components, Directives and Pipes do not opt out of standalone

 - Type: suggestion
 - 🔧 Supports autofix (`--fix`)